Mask and Wig Club: Annual Production "Spring Show"

 The Annual Production, colloquially known as the "Spring Show", is the theatrical centerpiece of Mask and Wig.
 Performed at The Mask and Wig Clubhouse, the production is an original show that runs from late January to early April.
 While the format of the Spring Show has evolved over the years, the show currently runs as a full "book" musical comedy, complete with singing and tap dancing.

 Unlike the Fall Show, the Annual Production is professionally composed, directed, and choreographed by some of the best talents in the industry.
 The script, however, is written by the Club's cast.

 Tour

-During spring break the troupe takes their show around the country as they road trip across the United States, usually performing in areas with a high Penn alumni concentration.
+During spring break the troupe takes their show around the country as they road trip across the United States, performing in areas with a high Penn alumni concentration.
 The trip usually includes about four to six stops.
 In recent years the tour has taken Wig to cities like London, Los Angeles, New York City, San Francisco, Las Vegas, Chicago, and Toronto.

-The tour is yet another one of the group's many traditions.
-In Mask and Wig's “heyday,” the group had its own train car that it would use to do a similar tour around the nation.
+The tour is one of the group's many longstanding traditions.
+At one time, the group had its own train car, which it used to travel with its shows around the country.